ruksi/izakaya/README.md

 ## Why?

-Mainly to play around with Rust 🦀 but also...
+Mainly to play around with Rust 🦀 but...

-I haven't liked the direction Heroku is heading for a while now so looking for alternatives:
+I haven't liked the direction Heroku is heading for a while now, so looking for alternatives:

 - [x] [Heroku](https://www.heroku.com/)
-    - works, but the free tier is limited and the pricing is just ridiculous
+    - it works, but the free tier is limited and the pricing is just ridiculous
-    - no native Rust support but there is a BuildPack for it
+    - no native Rust support, but there is a BuildPack for it
     - no free SSL for the free tier :(
 - [x] [Vercel](https://vercel.com/)
     - doesn't really support Rust, and the focus is heavily on frontend